 Unlike the purchase of most items (on which use tax is due by April 15th of the following year), use tax for the following items is due by the 20th day of the following month after your purchase:

 If you purchase these items outside of Massachusetts and bring them into Massachusetts within 6 months for permanent use in Massachusetts, a use tax is due by the 20th day of the following month when it entered Massachusetts.

 For example, if you purchased a motor vehicle in New Hampshire on January 1st and brought it into Massachusetts on June 30, a use tax would be due by July 20th.

-After 6 months, the Department of Revenue may assert that a purchase is subject to use tax if it was intended for use, storage or consumption in Massachusetts.
+If the property is stored or used in the commonwealth for 6 months, the Department of Revenue may assert that the purchase of that property is subject to use tax if it was intended for use, storage or consumption in Massachusetts.

 Keep in mind:

-If you paid less than a 6.25% sales tax to another state you would owe the difference to Massachusetts if your vehicle was brought into Massachusetts for permanent use within 6 months.
+Generally, if you purchase a vehicle outside of Massachusetts and you paid less than a 6.25% sales tax to another state you will owe the difference between the percent of tax you paid to the other state and the 6.25% to Massachusetts if your vehicle is brought into Massachusetts for permanent use within 6 months.

 If use tax is due on a motor vehicle or trailer purchased out-of-state or through a non-dealer sale, the tax must be paid to the Registry of Motor Vehicles.